Concord

 Redemption Period: Total of 5 years

 Rochester may receive added attention: As one of the largest cities in the New Hampshire real estate market, Rochester already has a fair amount of demand.
 However, as the cheaper alternative to large cities like Dover, Nashua, and the state’s capital (Concord), Rochester could easily see an influx of buyers in search of lower home prices.
-Priced nearly $65,000 less than the median home value in New Hampshire, the median home value in Rochester is a welcome sight to budget-conscious buyers.
-As a result, it’s reasonable to assume more buyers will turn to Rochester in the coming year.
+Priced well below the median home value in New Hampshire, the median home value in Rochester is a welcome sight to budget-conscious buyers.
+As a result, it’s reasonable to assume more buyers will turn to Rochester in the coming year, especially with more people being granted the luxury of working from home.

-Inventory will drive appreciation: Prices in the New Hampshire real estate market have increased for eight consecutive years.
+Inventory will drive appreciation: Prices in the New Hampshire real estate market have increased for ten consecutive years.
 While the driving force behind the latest bought of appreciation may be attributed to several factors, a distinct lack of inventory is perhaps the most prominent reason prices have risen so much.
 The Coronavirus has also prevented builders from adding to inventory, which only compounds the inventory shortage.
-As a result, expect prices to increase for the foreseeable future.
+Expect prices to increase for the foreseeable future, but at a slower pace than in recent history.